PROVISION, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 Derecognition

 A financial liability is derecognized when the obligation under the liability is discharged or cancelled or expires.
-When an existing financial liability is replaced by another from the same lender on subsequently different terms, or the terms of an existing liability are subsequently modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of the new liability.
-The difference in the respective carrying amount is recognize in the Statement of Profit & Loss.
+When an existing financial liability is replaced by another from the same lender on subsequently different terms, or the terms of an existing liability are subsequently modified, such an exchange or modification Is treated as the derecognition of the original liability and the recognition of the new liability.
+The difference in the respective carrying amount is recognize in the Statement of Profit & loss.

 Offsetting of financial instruments

-Financial assets and financial liabilities are offset and the net amount presented in the balance sheet when, and only when, the Company currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the assets and settle the liabilities simultaneously.
+Financial assets and financial liabilities are offset and the net amount presented in the balance sheet when, and only when, the Company currently has a legally enforceable right to set off the amounts and It Intends either to settle them on a net basis or to realise the assets and settle the liabilities simultaneously.

 SEGMENT REPORTING

-Operating segments are reported in a manner consistent with the internal reporting provided by Chief Financial Officer and Director of the Company jointly and responsible for allocating resources, assess the financial performance of the Company and make strategic decisions.
+Operating segments arc reported in a manner consistent with the internal reporting provided by Chief Financial Officer and Director of the Company jointly and responsible for allocating resources, assess the financial performance of the Company and make strategic decisions.

-The Company has identified one reportable segment “trading activities” based on information reviewed by them.
-STANDARDS ISSUED BUT NOT EFFECTIVE
+The Company has identified one reportable segment 'trading activities" based on information reviewed by them.

-”25” Financial Risk Management
+29 Financial Risk Management

-The Company’s principal financial liabilities, comprise loans and borrowings, trade and other payables.
-The main purpose of these financial liabilities is to finance the Company’s operations and to provide guarantees to support its operations.
-The Company’s principal financial assets include loans, trade and other receivables, and cash and short-term deposits that derive directly from its operations.
+The Company's principal financial liabilities, comprise loans and borrowings, trade and other payables.
+The main purpose of these financial liabilities is to finance the Company's operations and to provide guarantees to support its operations.
+The Company's principal financial assets Include loans, trade and other receivables, and cash and short-term deposits that derive directly from Its operations.

 The Company's activities expose it to a variety of financial risks: credit risk and liquidity risk and interest rate risk.
 The Company's primary focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
 The Company is not dealing in foreign currency transaction and therefore Company is not exposed to foreign exchange risk.
+The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below:

 Credit Risk

-Credit risk is the risk of financial loss to the Company if a customer or counter party to a financial instrument fails to meet its contractual obligations, and arises principally from the Company’s receivables from customers and investment securities.
-Credit risk arises from cash held with banks and financial institutions, as well as credit exposure to clients, including outstanding accounts receivable.
+Credit risk is the risk of financial loss to the Company if a customer or counter party to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from customers and investment securities.
+Credit risk arises from cash held with hanks and financial institutions, as well as credit exposure to clients, including outstanding accounts receivable.
 The maximum exposure to credit risk is equal to the carrying value of the financial assets.
 The objective of managing counterparty credit risk is to prevent losses in financial assets.
-The Company assesses the credit quality of the counter parties, taking into account their financial position, past experience and other factors.
+The Company assesses the credit quality of the counter parties, taking Into account their financial position, past experience and other factors.

 Trade and other receivables

 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
-The demographics of the customer, including the default risk of the industry and country in whichthe customer operates, also has an influence on credit risk assessment.
-In addition, receivable balances are monitered on an ongoing basis with the result that the Company's exposure to Bad debt is not significant.
-Also the Company does not enter into sales transaction with customers having credit loss history.
+The demographics of the customer.
+Including the default risk of the industry and country in which the customer operates, also has an influence on credit risk assessment.
+In addition, receivable balances are monitored on an ongoing basis with the result that the Company’s exposure to Bad debt is not significant Also the Company does not enter into sales transaction with customers having credit loss history.
 There are no significant Credit risk with related parties of the Company.
 The Company's is exposed to Credit risk in the event of non payment of customers.
 Credit risk concentration with respect to Trade Receivables is mitigated by the Company's large customer base.
-Adequate expected credit losses are recognised as per the assessment.

 Bank Deposits

-The company maintains its cash and cash equivalents and bank deposits with reputed and highly rated bank.Hence, there is no significant credit risk on such deposits.
+The company maintains its cash and cash equivalents and bank deposits with reputed and highly rated bank Hence, there Is no significant credit risk on such

 Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
-The Company manages its liquidity risk through credit limits with borrowings.
+The Company manages its liquidity risk through credit limits with borrowings The Company's corporate treasury department is responsible for liquidity, funding as well as settlement management.
+In addition, processes and policies related to such risks arc overseen by senior management

 (a) Details of crypto currency or virtual currency